P-2the-inni/Image-To-Starbound-Converter/README.md

 ![Readme Icon](icon.png)

 Please let me know of any suggestions / bugs, I think bugs can be reported using the "Issues tab" on this github page (I'm new to using Github)<br>
-Currently only works with vanilla blocks, may be possible to add modded blocks but it would be a lot of effort and I've got more important things to do with my time that I'm busy procrastinating, don't need more tasks that I could be doing instead of nothing<br>
+Currently only works with vanilla blocks, it doesn't include gravity blocks or certain "buggy" blocks, may be possible to add modded blocks through patches or something simular but that would be quite tricky, might investigate that if requested.<br>

 The initial version of this converter was written in Lua and converted to C++ for the purpose of distribution, some mistakes may have been made, this is v1.0.0 so do not expect perfection!<br>